tasynguyen3894/tasynguyen3894/README.md

 # Hi there

-I'm full stack website developer.
+I'm software engineer.
 I have a passion for learning new knowledge and sharing my knowledge with others.

 ## I work on